Floor Tile Types for Every Home: The Ultimate Guide

 By Materials

-Ceramic Floor Tiles: Ceramic tiles can be a favorite among homeowners because of their diversity and budget-friendly options.
+Ceramic Floor Tiles: Ceramic tiles can be a favourite among homeowners because of their diversity and budget-friendly options.
 They can be available in finishes like glossy, matte, and textured.
 They are perfect for living rooms, kitchens, and bathrooms, as they are easy to clean and come in countless designs.

 Porcelain Floor Tiles: Porcelain tiles are durable and water-resistant.
 They can be suitable for high-traffic and moisture-prone areas like living rooms, kitchens, and bathrooms.
 Their ability to mimic natural materials like wood and stone adds beauty to any room.
 Though pricier than ceramic, they can be long-lasting and handle wear and tear.